Swifter1243/VivifyTemplate/README.md

 # Setup

 1. Create and open a Unity project for version **2019.4.28f1**.
 The download will be somewhere on [this page](https://unity.com/releases/editor/archive).
-2. Download whatever modules you want from the [latest release](https://github.com/Swifter1243/VivifyTemplate/releases).
+2. Download whatever VivifyTemplate modules you want from the [latest release](https://github.com/Swifter1243/VivifyTemplate/releases).
 3. Install them by double-clicking them.
 Follow the import instructions in your editor.
 4. In your project, you should see a "Vivify" tab.
 Setup your project with `Vivify > Setup Project`.